mm80843/T3.5/docs/bp_9.md

 ### Value proposition

-The Blueprint VP is to provide basic elements that procurement teams can include in their procurement process.
+The value proposition of the Blueprint is to provide basic elements that procurement teams can build into their procurement process.
-These would contain for example prescriptive information for suppliers and subcontractors.
+This includes, for example, binding information for suppliers and subcontractors.
-The risks of virus diffusion must be explained so that each actor understands the stakes of their integration.
+The risks of virus proliferation need to be explained so that everyone involved understands what is at stake in their integration.
-Examples of improvement solutions must be proposed afterwards
+Examples of improvement solutions must then be proposed

 ### Capabilities